erhowell/sl-de-take-home/README.md

 The preferred way to submit your code is to create a fork of this repo, push your changes to the forked repo, and then either:
 - open a pull request against the original repo from your forked repo
 - grant access to your forked repo to erhowell, so that we can access the code there.
 Alternatively, you may submit the code in the form of a zip file and send it to erhowell@swingleft.org.

-If you do this, please be sure to include a README in your submission with full details on how to set up and run your code.
+Please be sure to include a README in your submission with full details on how to set up and run your code as well as answer the following questions:
+- Roughly how long did this project take you
+- How you felt about this project, and what issues did you face, if any.

+Speed is not what we are evaluating; we are evaluating the process as a whole and the effort it takes to complete it.

 ## Questions or Concerns